ParthVora27/CRUD_ContactDatabase/README.md

 # CRUD_ContactDatabase
--CRUD Application to save Data.
+- CRUD Application to save Data.

 ## Steps to set up the project
 - Download the project files.